frans203/frans203/README.md

 - 👋 Hi, I’m Francisco Santana
 - 👀 I’m interested in Web development
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on a team as a web developer or front-end programmer.
+- 💞️ I’m looking to collaborate on a team as a web developer or front-end programmer
 - 📫 How to reach me @santana_203 on instagram

 <!---